graalvm/graal-languages-demos/graalpy/graalpy-freeze-dependencies-guide/README.md

 *Warning:
 Is it not recommended to manually alter the virtual environment.
-Any changes will be overridden by the GraalPy Maven plugin.*
+Any changes will be overridden by the GraalPy build plugins.*

 ## 8. Next steps